yiGmMk/gemini-cli-tips/README.md

 Summarize the requirements from this design doc: https://docs.google.com/document/d/\<id\>
 ```

 Gemini can pull in the content of that Doc and incorporate it into its response.
-Similarly, it can read Google Sheets or Drive files by link, and even perform internal searches on Google's knowledge base (Moma) if you have access.
+Similarly, it can read Google Sheets or Drive files by link.

 **How this works:** These capabilities are typically enabled via **MCP integrations**.
 Google's Gemini CLI team has built (or is working on) connectors for Google Workspace.
-One approach is running a small MCP server that uses Google's APIs (Docs API, Sheets API, etc.) to retrieve document content when given a URL or \[ID[\[41\]](https://github.com/google-gemini/gemini-cli/issues/7175#:~:text=Create%20a%20Google%20Docs%20MCP,to%20provide%20seamless%20document%20access)\]([https://github.com/google-gemini/gemini-cli/issues/7175\#:\~:text=%2A%20%60read\_google\_doc%28doc\_id\_or\_url%29%60%20,List%20accessible%20documents](https://github.com/google-gemini/gemini-cli/issues/7175#:~:text=%2A%20%60read_google_doc%28doc_id_or_url%29%60%20,List%20accessible%20documents)).
+One approach is running a small MCP server that uses Google's APIs (Docs API, Sheets API, etc.) to retrieve document content when given a URL or [ID](https://github.com/google-gemini/gemini-cli/issues/7175).
 When configured, you might have slash commands or tools like /read\_google\_doc or simply an auto-detection that sees a Google Docs link and invokes the appropriate tool to fetch it.

 For example, in an Agent Factory podcast demo, the team used a **Google Docs MCP** to save a summary directly to a [doc](https://cloud.google.com/blog/topics/developers-practitioners/agent-factory-recap-deep-dive-into-gemini-cli-with-taylor-mullen#:~:text=%2A%20Utilize%20the%20google,summary%20directly%20to%20Google%20Docs) - which implies they could also read the doc's content in the first place.
 In practice, you might do something like: